lambdalisue/vimconf2015/slides/01-gita_status.en.md

 --

-"Alright, I should commit **this finished part**."

---

-"Which files should I stage?
+"Ok.
+Done.
+Which files should I stage?
 Let me see..."

 --